iron-software/IronPdf.Examples/how-to/pdf-permissions-passwords/README.md

     </div>
 </div>

-For additional insights, check out the related topic on how to [Adjust and Customize PDF Metadata](https://ironpdf.com/how-to/metadata/).
+Explore a related topic on handling PDF metadata with this detailed guide: "[Setting and Editing PDF Metadata](https://ironpdf.com/how-to/metadata/)."